Over the years when shopping online I’ve found that a good deal of the time you can find a discount on the things you’re buying.

 Another cool functionality that Honey has is to find you the best prices when shopping on Amazon.
 It often doesn’t occur to me to make sure the deal I’m getting on something is the best deal.
 Honey now does that for you.

-When you're on an item's detail page on Amazon Honey will insert a button to the right of the item's price, telling you whether or not the buyer you're buying from has the best deal.
+When you’re on an item’s detail page on Amazon Honey will insert a button on the item’s detail page, telling you whether or not the buyer you’re buying from has the best deal.
 If not, it will tell you can save $X dollar amount by buying from a different seller.

 When you click on the button it will show you a breakdown of how much you can save, as well as giving you a button to click to buy the item from a different seller.
 Easy peasy.
-In the example above it shows that I could save almost $50 just by buying from a different seller and being OK with the item arriving a few days slower.
+In the example above it shows that I could save over $40 just by buying from a different seller.

 So how does it work?

-To get the cash back you just click on the “activate” button next to the store you want to shop, and it will take you to their site where you can earn cash back.
-So how much do you earn?
+To get the rewards you just click on the “shop” button on the store you want to shop, and it will take you to their site where you can earn Honey Gold.
+So how does it work, and how much do you need to earn in order to redeem your Honey Gold?
 Honey explains it like this:

 Honey Finds Savings Without Any Work

-Shopping online can be great because there are often a ton of opportunities to find discounts, cash back and coupon code savings.
+Shopping online can be great because there are often a ton of opportunities to find discounts, rewards and coupon code savings.
 The only problem is that it can be time consuming to find the right combination of coupon codes, cash back and the lowest priced items.

 Honey is the solution to this problem.
-It helps you to find the best possible deal on the items that you're buying by applying the best coupon codes, giving you cash back, and when available on Amazon – pointing out the best price on the item you're buying.
+It helps you to find the best possible deal on the items that you’re buying by applying the best coupon codes, giving you Honey Gold Rewards, and when available on Amazon – pointing out the best price on the item you’re buying.

-In the short time I've been using it I've been able to save quite a bit of time, and a good amount of money – automatically – without a lot of searching for coupon codes and cash back links.
+In the short time I’ve been using it I’ve been able to save quite a bit of time, and a good amount of money – automatically – without a lot of searching for coupon codes and rewards links.